oobabooga/text-generation-webui/GPTQ-models-(4-bit-mode).md

 #### Step 1: install GPTQ-for-LLaMa

-Clone [GPTQ-for-LLaMa](https://github.com/qwopqwop200/GPTQ-for-LLaMa) into the `text-generation-webui/repositories` subfolder and install it:
+Clone the GPTQ-for-LLaMa repository into the `text-generation-webui/repositories` subfolder and install it:

 ```
 mkdir repositories